Ishika13/Kotlin-Programs/README.md

 # Kotlin-Programs

-Basic Kotlin Programs to get started it.
+Basic Kotlin Programs to get started with.